“No illness which can be treated by diet should be treated by any other means.”

 Opioid Induced Constipation (OIC)

 For patients taking opioids, constipation is a common problem.
 In general, the initial approach to opioid induced constipation (OIC) is the same as noted above.
-When this fails and rotating to an alternative opioid is not advised, there are new prescription medications on the market specifically for OIC that are generally very effective and well tolerated, such as Movantik.
+When this fails and rotating to an alternative opioid is not advised, there are new prescription medications on the market specifically for OIC that are generally very effective and well tolerated, such as Relistor and Movantik.
 Consult your physician for further information

 See: Constipation & Laxatives